marmelab/react-admin/docs/AutocompleteInput.md

 <AutocompleteInput source="author_id" choices={choices} optionText={optionRenderer} />
 ```

 `optionText` also accepts a custom Component.
 However, as the underlying Autocomplete component requires that the current selection is a string, if you opt for a Component, you must pass a function as the `inputText` prop.
-This function should return text representation of the current selection:
+This function should return a text representation of the current selection:

 ```jsx
 const choices = [